wechaty/docusaurus/docusaurus/docs/explainations/devops-tools.md

 ## [@chatie/git-scripts](https://npmjs.com/package/@chatie/git-scripts)

 This npm package is a wrapper for the [git-scripts](https://www.npmjs.com/package/git-scripts) package.
 It provides githooks integration for chatie projects.
-In addition to the features that come with [git-scripts](https://www.npmjs.com/package/git-scripts) package, the `pre-push hook` has been configured to run `npm run lint` followed by `npm verion patch` before `git push` for better code quality and version management.
+In addition to the features that come with [git-scripts](https://www.npmjs.com/package/git-scripts) package, the `pre-push hook` has been configured to run `npm run lint` followed by `npm version patch` before `git push` for better code quality and version management.
 You can learn more about `git-scripts` package from its [GitHub home page](https://github.com/nkzawa/git-scripts).

 This hook has a feature for temporarily and permanently disabling `pre-push` as explained in the sections below.